-Brockwell Energy are pleased to confirm an application has been made to Scottish Ministers for the development of a wind energy project within North Kyle Forest in East Ayrshire.
-Incorporating 54 wind turbines, it will be one of the largest such initiatives in Scotland.
+Brockwell Energy submitted an application to Scottish Ministers in September 2019 for the development of a wind energy project within North Kyle Forest in East Ayrshire.

 Conceived following the collapse of coal industry, its creation recognises the major shortfall in funds available to undertake meaningful restoration across disturbed parts of the North Kyle site and the need to create funding to invest in regeneration in local communities impacted from the demise of coal.

 The project includes a commitment to restore parts of the site and assist in regeneration of the area.

 The site location has the following favourable characteristics:

 Sufficient landholding to accommodate a viable wind project without subsidy